Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_NEW_PROJECT_FULL_CYCLE_001_v1.md

           "Lead_Mode_Specific_Instructions": [
-            "Execute the workflow defined in `.nova/workflows/nova-leadqa/WF_QA_FULL_REGRESSION_TEST_CYCLE_001_v1.md` (or a more project-specific one like `WF_QA_RELEASE_CANDIDATE_VALIDATION_001_v1.md` if this is a release candidate) to manage your team (TestExecutor, BugInvestigator, FixVerifier) for this QA phase.", "Develop/utilize test plans based on `FeatureScope` (key), `AcceptanceCriteria` (key), `APIEndpoints` (key), and `SystemArchitecture` (key).", "Ensure your team meticulously logs all defects as structured `CustomData ErrorLogs:[key]` (R20), updates their status through the lifecycle, and contributes to `LessonsLearned` (key).", "Maintain an accurate list of `active_context.open_issues` (coordinate update via me to Nova-LeadArchitect/ConPortSteward).", "Coordinate with Nova-Orchestrator for communication with Nova-LeadDeveloper regarding bug fixes.", "At the end of this phase, update `active_context.state_of_the_union` to 'QA Phase Completed.
-Quality Status: [e.g., Ready for Release Candidate, Blocked by X critical bugs]' (Coordinate update via me to Nova-LeadArchitect)."
+            "Execute the workflow defined in `.nova/workflows/nova-leadqa/WF_QA_FULL_REGRESSION_TEST_CYCLE_001_v1.md` (or a more project-specific one like `WF_QA_RELEASE_CANDIDATE_VALIDATION_001_v1.md` if this is a release candidate) to manage your team (TestExecutor, BugInvestigator, FixVerifier) for this QA phase.", "Develop/utilize test plans based on `FeatureScope` (key), `AcceptanceCriteria` (key), `APIEndpoints` (key), and `SystemArchitecture` (key).", "Ensure your team meticulously logs all defects as structured `CustomData ErrorLogs:[key]` (R20 compliant), updates their status through the lifecycle, and contributes to `LessonsLearned` (key).", "Maintain an accurate list of `active_context.open_issues` (coordinate update via me to Nova-LeadArchitect/ConPortSteward).", "Coordinate with Nova-Orchestrator for communication with Nova-LeadDeveloper regarding bug fixes.", "At the end of this phase, coordinate with me to update `active_context.state_of_the_union` to 'QA Phase Completed.
+Quality Status: [e.g., Ready for Release Candidate, Blocked by X critical bugs]'."
           ],
           "Required_Input_Context": {
             "ProjectName": "[UserProvided_ProjectName]",